graphql-python/graphql-core/README.md

 ## Getting started

-An overview of GraphQL in general is available in the [README](https://github.com/graphql/graphql-spec/blob/main/README.md) for the [Specification for GraphQL](https://github.com/graphql/graphql-spec).
+A general overview of GraphQL is available in the [README](https://github.com/graphql/graphql-spec/blob/main/README.md) for the [Specification for GraphQL](https://github.com/graphql/graphql-spec).
 That overview describes a simple set of GraphQL examples that exist as [tests](tests) in this